murkl/arch-os/runtime/README.md

         description: A full GNOME desktop.
         values:
           ARCH_OS_DESKTOP: gnome
+      - id: shared
+        title: Online                    # a starting point fetched rather than written out
+        description: Take the answers from a configuration somebody shared.
+        asks: ARCH_OS_CONFIG_SOURCE      # the one question choosing this row puts
+        apply: import_config             # shell that turns that answer into answers

 variables:
   - name: ARCH_OS_USERNAME     # reaches every script as an environment variable